 How does an insurance claim affect ships that have been through the customizer?
 What happens to my equipment loadouts after a claim?

-In these cases, filing an insurance claim on your customized ship will return it to you with all your personal touches and equipment loadouts intact.
+In these cases, barring any known issues, filing an insurance claim on your customized ship will return it to you with all your personal touches and equipment loadouts intact.

 I am Upgrading a ship with an option that also includes insurance.
 How does this affect the starting insurance on the pledge itself?